2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 Also, Plan NH does not address single buildings – ie, a repurposing – by themselves, but would look at such a project in context of the larger neighborhood or community.

 The application process is free.
-Communities endorsed by Plan NH for a two-day Community Design Charrette will be asked to provide $5000.00 in contribution to Plan NH on or before the date of the event.
-This contribution is used to offset out-of-pocket expenses associated with the charrette and the publication of a final report prepared for each charrette.
+Communities endorsed by Plan NH for a two-day Community Design Charrette will be asked to provide a minimum of $5000.00 in contribution to Plan NH on or before the date of the event.

 Larger or more complex projects may warrant alternative charrette approaches.
 Plan NH welcomes the opportunity to discuss such needs or possibilities with community representatives.